 Benefits of Russian Eyelash Extensions

 Russian eyelash extensions are beautifully soft as the lashes tend to be half the width of an individual extension so they feel much softer when you touch them… however, you shouldn’t touch your eyelash extensions as that could mean you will lose them faster.
+Japanese Feathering is also crafted with ultra-fine volume eyelashes but offers a much better retention, with our clients requiring a Rebalance appointment at 5 weeks.

-You may find the overall look of volume works much better for you if your eyes are very far apart and you have high cheek bones… this face shape actually suits the shorter, dark density created by Russian volume.
+You may find the overall look of volume works much better for you if your eyes are very far apart and you have high cheekbones… this face shape actually suits the shorter, dark density created by Russian volume.

 Here is the perfect example of this:

 Given the distance between her eyes, there’s no risk of making them appear too close together by applying a heavier design.
 If she wore too long a look it’s going to increase the distance and wouldn’t suit her.
 Although her eyes are small in comparison to the rest of her face they are oblong as opposed to round.
-Which is far for more suited to a volume look.
+Which is far more suited to a volume look.
 It’s not a coincidence that Kate was the face of many volume mascara brands for Rimmel!